Kalash – Ek Vishwaas

 Kalash - Ek Vishwaas is an Indian soap opera that premiered on 23 March 2015 on Life OK.
 The show was produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
 The show stars Aparna Dixit and Krip Suri.
-The show is named after Ekta Kapoor's Kalash that aired on Star Plus from 2001 to 2003.
+The show is named after Ekta Kapoor's soap opera Kalash that aired on Star Plus from 2001 to 2003.
 The show ended on 17 March 2017.

 Reruns of the show also aired on Star Utsav under the title Devika...Ambe Maa Ki Ladli.
 This show is being re-telecasted on Shemaroo TV from 8 April 2021.

 Plot

 Devika Deol is a gentle great devotee of goddess Ambe Maa, set to wed Saket Kapoor.
 Ravi Garewal, a middle-class guy hails from Ambala.
 Due to some circumstances he marries and saves Devika from social humiliation.
 Manju, Shweta and Saket cause problems in Devika's life.
 She and Ravi fall in love.
 Nivedita Luthra (boss of the prestigious company where Ravi works) becomes obsessed with him.
 She, Manju and Saket push Devika off a cliff, assuming her dead.